-For purposes here, we focus on the questions the ISSP asks about attitudes to redistribution.
-The reader should be careful to note that international differences in responses seem to be quite sensitive to how exactly the role and responsibility of government is framed.
+For purposes here, we focus on the questions that the ISSP asks about attitudes to redistribution.
+It should be carefully noted that international differences in responses seem to be sensitive to how exactly the role and responsibility of government is framed.
+Two nearly identical items were asked at different points in the questionnaire:

-Two nearly identical items were asked at different points in the questionnaire: (1) "On the whole do you think it should be or should not be the government's responsibility to reduce income differences between the rich and the poor.
-Possible responses coded from 1 (Definitely should be) to 4 (Definitely should not be)."
-And, (2) "What is your opinion of the following statement: It is the responsibility of the government to reduce the differences in income between people with high incomes and those with low incomes.
-Possible responses coded from 1 (Strongly agree) to 5 (Strongly disagree)."
+- 1) 'On the whole do you think it should be or should not be the government's responsibility to reduce income differences between the rich and the poor?
+Possible responses coded from 1 (Definitely should be) to 4 (Definitely should not be).' - 2) 'What is your opinion of the following statement: It is the responsibility of the government to reduce the differences in income between people with high incomes and those with low incomes?
+Possible responses coded from 1 (Strongly agree) to 5 (Strongly disagree).'

-These items have slightly different coding but the results are quite consistent-on average United States respondents are least likely to agree that it is the responsibility of government to reduce income differences.
-The degree to which Americans hold this belief is by an especially impressive margin given that respondents in the United States are starting from a considerably higher base rate of inequality in income (see Table 1).
-Asking whether it is the "responsibility of government" to reduce income differences mingles the twin issues of whether income differences should be reduced and how it should be done.
-As already noted, the United States and other countries have quite similar attitudes to the fact of income inequality, so Table 1 can be interpreted largely as indicating a disinclination by Americans to assign to government the "responsibility" for reducing inequality.
+These items have slightly different coding but the results are consistent on average, United States respondents are least likely to agree that it is the responsibility of government to reduce income differences.
+The degree to which Americans hold this belief is by an especially impressive margin, given that respondents in the United States are starting from a considerably higher base rate of inequality in income (see Table 9.1).
+Asking whether it is the 'responsibility of government' to reduce income differences mingles the twin issues of whether income differences should be reduced and how it should be done.
+As already noted, the United States and other countries have similar attitudes to the fact of income inequality.
+Thus, Table 9.1 can be interpreted largely as indicating a disinclination by Americans to assign to government the 'responsibility' for reducing inequality.

-Furthermore, although one might logically expect attitudes to redistribution by government to be similar to those in favor of progressive taxation, the attitudes evoked by wording about the "responsibility of government" may differ from those probed in the item:
+Further, although it is logical to expect attitudes to redistribution by government to be similar to those in favor of progressive taxation, the attitudes evoked by wording about the 'responsibility of government' may differ from those probed in the item:

 Some people think those with high incomes should pay a larger proportion of their income in taxes than those who earn low incomes.
 Other people think that those with high incomes and those with low incomes should pay the same proportion of their earnings in taxes.
-Do you think those with high incomes should: 1 (Pay much larger amount) to 5 (Pay much smaller amount).
+Do you think those with high incomes should: 1 (Pay much larger amount) to 5 (Pay much smaller amount)?

-Although the average United States respondent is still clearly less likely than the average respondent elsewhere to be in favor of progressive taxation, the differences with other nations are not nearly as pronounced as in the other items in Table 1.
+Although the average United States respondent is still clearly less likely than the average respondent elsewhere to be in favor of progressive taxation, the differences with other nations are not nearly as pronounced as in the other items in Table 9.1.